KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 5. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
 6. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
+7. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-7. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+8. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-8. Recommendation: Replace eslintrc by new flat config.
+9. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-MyTraffic by htilburgs](https://github.com/htilburgs/MMM-MyTraffic)